mjcull/R4H2O/manuscript/0_introduction.md

 This course is not only about the vocabulary and syntax of R but also about producing good data science.
 The second part of this session introduces a framework for best practice in analysing data and sharing the results.
 This framework derives from the book [Principles of Strategic Data Science](https://www.packtpub.com/big-data-and-business-intelligence/principles-strategic-data-science) by Peter Prevos.
 The three case studies each implement aspects of this framework.

-{width: "25%", alt: "Principles of Strategic Data Science."}
+{width: "25%", alt: "Principles of Strategic Data Science.", align: "middle"}
 ![Peter Prevos, (2019) Principles of Strategic Data Science.](resources/session0/StrategicDataScience.png)

 ## Case Study 1: Introduction to the R Language --- Water Quality Regulations